RichardStyles/EloquentEncryption/README.md

 You can use any additional blueprint helpers, such as `->nullable()` if there is no initial data to encrypt.
 It is advised that `->index()` shouldn't normally be placed on these binary fields as you should not be querying against these, given they are encrypted.

-## Usage 3.x
+## Usage

-As of version 3.x, the requirement for laravel is 8.14.
-This release added the `Model::encryptUsing()` static function to the base Eloquent Model.
-This allows the built in process for encrypted casting to use any `Illuminate\Contracts\Encryption\Encrypter` class.

-**Please test with any existing keys and data before upgrading** Otherwise your data may not be decrypted as expected.
-If you are on 2.x you should not see any issues as this version follows the Encrypter Contract required by the encryptUsing static function.
+⚠️**Please test with a backup any existing keys and data before upgrading**⚠️

 In your AppServiceProvider
 ```php
 EncryptedCast::encryptUsing(new \RichardStyles\EloquentEncryption\EloquentEncryption);
 ```

-Then on your models, use the built in encrypted casts as needed.
+Then on your models, use the built-in encrypted casts as needed.
+This is preferred way to cast to/from common types.

 ```php
 class EncryptedCast extends Model